tvsnarayana/tech-interview-handbook/non-technical/behavioural.md

 Behavioural
 ==

+Learn the [STAR](https://en.wikipedia.org/wiki/Situation,_task,_action,_result) format.
+From Wikipedia:

+- **Situation** - The interviewer wants you to present a recent challenge and situation in which you found yourself.
+- **Task** - What were you required to achieve?
+The interviewer will be looking to see what you were trying to achieve from the situation.
+Some performance development methods[1] use “Target” rather than “Task”.
+Job interview candidates who describe a “Target” they set themselves instead of an externally imposed “Task” emphasize their own intrinsic motivation to perform and to develop their performance.
+- **Action** - What did you do?
+The interviewer will be looking for information on what you did, why you did it and what the alternatives were.
+- **Results** - What was the outcome of your actions?
+What did you achieve through your actions and did you meet your objectives?
+What did you learn from this experience and have you used this learning since?

 ## General

+- Why do you want to work for X company?
+- Tell me about a time where you had a conflict with a co-worker.
 - What project are you currently working on?
 - What is the most challenging aspect of your current project?
 - What was the most difficult bug that you fixed in the past 6 months?